 In January 2021 the new further training as a systemic Business Coach starts at Munich Business School in cooperation with the Berlin Coaching Center ISCO.
 Course leader and owner of ISCO Gabriele Müller met Catharina Jurisch, who qualified herself as a Business Coach in 2011 with ISCO and is now managing director of Cathagis Coaching, for an interview and spoke with her about her experiences and her way after the further training.

-Note: An audiovisual version of the interview can be found here.
+Note: An audiovisual version of the interview in German can be found here.